lesserfish/PeepingTom/README.md

 So far, only Int64, Int32, Int16 and Int8 are supported.

-PeepingTom scans the regions of virtual memory by reading chunks of memory, and then scanning each chunk before loading the next chunk.
+PeepingTom scans the regions of virtual memory by reading chunks of memory, and then filtering the addresses in each chunk before loading the next chunk.
 You can set the size of chunks being loaded by running

     > set chunk_size 1000